rahulsingh9878/Chatting-react-native-socket.io/README.md

 To run this app things you need in your system are -

 # In Backend---
-1. Socket.io
+1. socket.io
-2. Express
+2. express

 # In Matrix---
-1. Socket-client
+1. socket.io-client